pennersr/django-allauth/docs/forms.rst

         def save(self):

+            # Add your own processing here if you do need access to the
+            # socialaccount being deleted.

             # Ensure you call the parent classes save.
             # .save() does not return anything
             super(MyCustomSocialDisconnectForm, self).save()

-            # Add your own processing here.
+            # Add your own processing here if you don't need access to the
+            # socialaccount being deleted.

 You have access to the following:

 - ``self.request`` is the request object
 - ``self.accounts`` is a list containing all of the users SocialAccount objects.
-- ``self.cleaned_data['account']`` contains the account being deleted. .save() issues the delete so if you need access to the account beforehand, move your code before .save()
+- ``self.cleaned_data['account']`` contains the socialaccount being deleted. .save() issues the delete so if you need access to the socialaccount beforehand, move your code before .save()

 ``settings.py``::